balajiommudali1/terraform-module-GKE/README.md

 ## Usage

-There are a multiple examples in the example folder inside each provider [GKE](https://github.com/namku/GKE-IaC/tree/master/gcp/examples):
+There are a multiple examples in the [example](https://github.com/namku/GKE-IaC/tree/master/gcp/examples) folder:

 ```
 module "gke" {